 No New Impact.
 The proposed Project lies within the same area as previously analyzed in EIR531 and is not located within a Community Service Area or park district (RCC).
 Therefore, no new or substantially increased impacts result from the proposed Project beyond those previously analyzed in the certified EIR531.

-Mitigation: All mitigation measures related to this issue that were identified in EIR531 remain in effect a) EIR531 Conclusion: EIR531 inadvertently omitted a direct discussion of this threshold.
+- Mitigation: All mitigation measures related to this issue that were identified in EIR531 remain in effect. - Monitoring: Monitoring for all mitigation measures remains as identified in EIR531.